Egregius/redmine_telegram_email/README.md

 # Telegram messages plugin for Redmine

+Credits go to massdest for this plugin, see https://github.com/massdest/redmine_telegram_email Only difference in this fork is that messages are sent without sound.
+This is done by adding 1 line to the lib: params[:disable_notification] = 1

 This plugin send messages as email, only to the Telegram.
 So you can disable email and use Telegram only, or use both.

 ## Installation